-The ICP program in Stamford launched its first event virtually in spring of 2020.
+The ICP program in Stamford launched its first event in February of 2020.

 Participating congregations include:

 Please refer to our Events page to sign up for our virtual visits!